publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch105/schII/m__us_usc_t42_s9837.md

         (4)

-         Offer (directly or through referral to local entities, such as entities carrying out Even Start programs under subpart 3 of part B of title I of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
-6381][/us/usc/t20/s6381] et seq.), public and school libraries, and entities carrying out family support programs) to such parents—
+         Offer (directly or through referral to local entities, public and school libraries, and entities carrying out family support programs) to such parents—

             (A) family literacy services; and